yalelibrary/yul-dc-camerata/README.md

 docker containers, deploy, run the smoke tests and otherwise do development tasks common to the various applications in the yul-dc application stack.

-All build in commands can be listed with `cam help` and individual usage information is available with `cam help COMMAND`.
-Please note that deployment commands (found in the `./bin` directory) are pass through and are there for not listed by the help command.
+All buildin commands can be listed with `cam help` and individual usage information is available with `cam help COMMAND`.
+Please note that deployment commands (found in the `./bin` directory) are pass through and are therefor not listed by the help command.
 See th usage for those below.

 To start the application stack, run `cam up`.
 This is the equivalent of running